-Manage the orchard to enhance its historic character as a productive farm orchard, pruned according to the open bowl (low branching) style that was characteristic of the early twentieth century.
-He entury.
-He early twentieth century.
-He entury that was characteristic of the early twentieth century.
-He entury the entury of the orchard mown lower than the adjoining high meadow/cultivated field to the south, using equipment that does not require raising of the understory.
+Manage the orchard to enhance its historic character as a productive farm orchard, pruned according to the open bowl (low branching) style that was characteristic of the early twentieth century.26 Keep the understory of the orchard mown lower than the adjoining high meadow/cultivated field to the south, using equipment that does not require raising of the understory.
 Prune overhanging limbs from the trees along the Bellefield boundary to reduce shade on the apple trees.
 Replant missing apple trees, which include several near the gate house and at the west end of the north row.
 The field oaks are encroaching on two or three apple trees in the south row.
 Prune these apple trees or remove if necessary to protect the oak trees.